DrozdovDan/Daemon/README.md

 ### Start the web app

-To start the web app use `python daemon.py appstart`.
+To start the web app use `python daemon.py appstart <your server>`.

 ### Stop